Ziyzou02/DrawFeyn/README.md

 `gluon` currently supports two drawing modes:

-- `form: 2` / `form: "spiral"`: a centered loop propagator adapted from `src/gluonplot.wl`.
-The endpoints stay on the propagator centerline, `turns` or `node` controls the number of loops, and `radius` controls the loop radius.
+- `form: 2` / `form: "spiral"`: The endpoints stay on the propagator centerline, `turns` or `node` controls the number of loops, and `radius` controls the loop radius.
 - Other forms: an alternating Bézier coil built from sampled centerline segments.

 Useful parameters: